 "It was a very collaborative process," Sheehan says.
 "I knew what they wanted and ran with it.
 We brought it to life through the construction process and updating the flow of the room from one to the other and truly making it functional for the family."

-The renovation included moving the master bedroom to the back of the house and updating the layout.
+The renovation included moving the primary bedroom to the back of the house and updating the layout.

 The walk-out basement includes oversized couches and a full wet bar, perfect for entertaining.